 For students who need help locating housing, assistance is available through the Student Services Office.
 There are no residence halls at the College.

 Student Services maintains a virtual housing information site.
-Please contact Student Services at (603) 882-6923 x1461 for further information.
+Please contact Student Services at online here for further information.

 Nashua Transit System

 NCC students may ride the city bus free of charge with a valid NCC ID.

 Wellness Center